hotwax/oms-documentation/user-manuals/facilityManagement.md

 6. Sequence: This term is closely related to picking and usually refers to a specific order in which items need to be picked to optimize efficiency.
 It could be based on product location, order size, or customer priority.

-Finally Click on the `save` icon to save the location within the facility.
+Finally, Click on the `save` icon to save the location within the facility.

 **Edit Locations**